aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/licensing/_index.md

 ## **Evaluation Version Limitations**

 Customers can comprehensively test the Aspose.Drawing Java API before reaching a final decision to make a purchase.
-However, it's important to note that the API comes with certain evaluation limitations if used without a license.
-These limitations encompass:
+However, it's important to note that the API comes with certain evaluation limitations if used without a license: a watermark is embedded in the output image when a user saves the image.

-- The number of drawing operations is limited to 100 and an exception will be thrown after that.
-- A watermark is embedded in the output image when a user saves the image.

 ## **Apply License using File or Stream Object**